AssemALi94/dbms-bash-script/README.md

 - The Project aim to develop DBMS, that will enable users to store and retrieve the data from Hard-disk.

-- Program was created in 2021 by Assem Gamal && Ahmed Abdallah for ITI intake "41" Bash script course.
+- Program was created in 2021 by Assem Gamal for ITI intake "41" Bash script course.

 - Program is based on jq - Command-line tool for parsing JSON.